Vitaros

 Contraindications

-- Known hypersensitivity to alprostadil or any excipient in the formulation
+- A known allergy to alprostadil or any component of the cream

-- Conditions predisposing to priapism (e.g. sickle cell disease, multiple myeloma, leukaemia)
+- Conditions predisposing to priapism (sickle cell disease, multiple myeloma, leukaemia, polycythaemia)

 Frequently Asked Questions